On the shape of nucleons at high energies: Fast nucleons in the transverse projection

-Obviously, the growth with the energy of ${\cal K}^2$ cannot continue indefinitely, since too large transverse motions leads to problems with integrity of the nucleon.
-In fact, the momentum ${\cal K}_m$ of the partons completing the cascades is critical, since in view of ${\cal K}_m = {\cal K} / \sqrt{\varkappa}$ the growth with the energy of ${\cal K}_m$ exceeds that of ${\cal K}$.
-So, the mode of uncorrelated motion with unlimited growth of ${\cal K}$ and ${\cal K}_m$ should actually end at some energies.
+Obviously, the growth of ${\cal K}^2$ with $s$ should not continue indefinitely, since too large transverse motions would lead to problems with integrity of the nucleon.
+So, the ``diffusive'' mode should end at some energies.
+It is worth noting that the maximum momentum in the cascades ${\cal K}_m$ is more critical in this sense, since the growth of ${\cal K}_m$ exceeds that of ${\cal K}$ in view of ${\cal K}_m = {\cal K} / \sqrt{\varkappa}$.

-Table \ref{T1} shows the values of the above quantities for different $s$, starting from $s=s_0$ and further including the energies of ISR, Sp$\bar{\mbox p}$S, Tevatron, and LHC.
-For illustration, the results are also shown for $\sqrt{s}=100$ TeV.
-We emphasize that for the strong interactions, the maximum number $N_m$ of partons is more significant than $\bar{N}$, since strong interactions occur mainly through slower partons that appear at the end of cascades.
-Next, we note that ${\cal K}$ should give the lower estimate for the average transverse momenta of secondary particles produced in the inelastic processes.
-The mentioned averages are approximately as follows: 0.4 GeV at $\sqrt{s} = 31.5$--63 GeV \cite{ISR}, 0.42 GeV at $\sqrt{s} = 540$ GeV \cite{SppS}, 0.50 GeV at 2.36 TeV \cite{Khachatryan1}, and 0.55 GeV at 7 TeV \cite{Khachatryan2}.
-These values should be compared with the estimates for ${\cal K}$ in Table \ref{T1}.
+Table \ref{T1} shows the values of the above quantities for various $s$, starting from $s=s_0$ and further including the energies of ISR, Sp$\bar{\mbox p}$S, Tevatron, and LHC.
+For illustration, we also show results for $\sqrt{s}=100$ TeV.
+We note that ${\cal K}$ gives the lower estimate for the average transverse momenta of secondary particles in the inelastic processes.
+The mentioned averages are as follows: 0.4 GeV at $\sqrt{s} = 31.5$--63 GeV \cite{ISR}, 0.42 GeV at $\sqrt{s} = 540$ GeV \cite{SppS}, 0.50 GeV at 2.36 TeV \cite{Khachatryan1}, 0.55 GeV at 7 TeV \cite{Khachatryan2}.
+So, the limited growth of ${\cal K}$ with the energy is quite consistent with the data.